Parameter types¶

 Integers¶

-For decimal numbers, use the integer
+For whole numbers, use the integer

 type.